levoxtrip/PKB/docs/topics/theSage.md

 ## Behaviour

+### Awareness
+Stop giving your attention to anything that isn't contributing to your happiness or goal.

+Single Focus on the moment/ the thing right in front of you

+#### Tool
+Om as a Mantra to come back to the current moment

 ### Environment
 Your environment is stronger than your will - mold your environment so you are nudged to good behaviour and avoid the behaviours you dont want.